 The best answer I have read (a theory provided by the Catholic Church) is that intelligent life (like us) would have transphysical souls.
 Father Spitzer says on this:

 Before that, from 300,000 to 75,000 years ago, our ancestors were basically eating bananas and cracking rocks.
 But, suddenly, they became civilized.
 My thought is that: 70,000 years ago, our ancestors got a soul.
 The real Adam and Eve became ensouled,...
 We have a transphysical soul.
 It causes us to be able to do math without algorithms,” said Father Spitzer.
 “We have math intuitions that are free of rules.
 We have conceptual ideas that are not experienced in the outer world.

 (National Catholic Register) This, however, just sounds like a funny way of saying monkeys became more reasonable, and a soul can be just as easily eliminated from this picture as inserted.
 Many religious suggest that life forming on any planet has a very low probability and that thus, it is unnecessary until actual to come to any determination on this matter.
-However, while that answer may currently satisfy theologians, philosophy must still inquire.
+The science, disgarees.
+Regardless, philosophy considers all cases and must still inquire.
 Bertrand Lloyd’s quote best sums up this dilemma of reason and soul.

 Deny reason to animals, and you must equally deny it to infants; affirm the existence of an immortal soul in your baby or yourself, and you must at least have the grace to allow something of the kind to your dog.